-\ = Restricted-use pesticide.
+= Restricted-use pesticide.
 Restricted-use pesticides can only be purchased by certified applicators and used by certified applicators or someone under the direct supervision of a certified applicator.

 PHI = pre-harvest interval, REI = restricted entry interval. - = pre-harvest interval isn't specified on label.

-Efficacy: 1- effective in half or more of recent university trials, 2- effective in less than half of recent university trials, 3-not effective in any known trials, ?- not reviewed or no research available
+Efficacy: 1- effective in half or more of recent university trials, 2effective in less than half of recent university trials, 3-not effective in any known trials, ?- not reviewed or no research available.
+1 Serenade Opti and Serenade ASO (labeled for foliar and soil uses) will be the only formulations in the future.
+Formulations may differ in efficacy, especially older and newer ones.
+2Note that when the REI is longer than the PHI, Worker Protection Standard requirements may necessitate waiting until after REI to harvest.

-+/- = May be ineffective under high disease pressure; ++++=highly effective.